Toobo/Hop/README.md

 ```

 One of the functions of this library is `isType()` that accepts a string representing a type
-and returns a predicate that can be used to check subjects against that typoe.
+and returns a predicate that can be used to check subjects against that type.

 Another of the functions of this library is `isNotEmpty()` that returns a predicate that verifies non-empty values.

-Another function is `combine()` that takes an arbitrary number of predicates and returns a predicate
+Another function is `chain()` that takes an arbitrary number of predicates and returns a predicate
-that returns `true` when all the combined predicates return true.
+that returns `true` when _all_ the given predicates return true.

 Using these 3 functions the code above can be written like this: